bartvanhoey/FunctionalCSharp/README.md

 * A command is a method that performs an action but does not return a value.
 Has Side effects.
 * A query is a method that returns a value but does not perform an action.
 Has no Side effects.

-## Map

-map is the name of a higher-order function that applies a given function to each element of a collection, e.g. a list or set, returning the results in a collection of the same type.
-It is often called apply-to-all when considered in functional form

 ## Mapping
 Given a sequence and a function, mapping yields a new sequence with the elements obtained by applying the given function to each element in